IQSS/dataverse/doc/release-notes/10632-DataCiteXMLandRelationType.md

 To update existing datasets (and files using DataCite DOIs):

-Exports can be updated by running curl http://localhost:8080/api/admin/metadata/reExportAll
+Exports can be updated by running `curl http://localhost:8080/api/admin/metadata/reExportAll`

-Entries at DataCite for published datasets can be updated by a superuser using an api call (newly documented)
+Entries at DataCite for published datasets can be updated by a superuser using an API call (newly documented):

 `curl  -X POST -H 'X-Dataverse-key:<key>' http://localhost:8080/api/datasets/modifyRegistrationPIDMetadataAll`